 In the second case, actual parameters are constructed for the missing formal parameters via the default expression, hence all subprogram expressions will exist and there will be no stack corruption.

 At compilation time, the parameter association is checked to ensure that the type of each actual parameter matches the type of the corresponding formal parameter.
 In addition, the formal parameter specification may include default expressions for a parameter.
 Hence, a procedure call may be constructed with some actual parameters missing.
 In this case, if there is a default expression for the missing parameter, then the call will be compiled without any errors.
-If no default expression exists for missing parameters, then an compilation error is generated.
+If no default expression exists for missing parameters, then a compilation error is generated.

 6.34.2 Guidance to language users